metablockshq/metablocks.world/content/pages/careers.md

 If you are a fan of Basecamp, you'd feel like home at Krim.

 ### Every employee is entitled to:

-- A generous library and book budget.
+* A generous library and book budget.
 Read all you want to.
 We'd even buy you a Kindle if you prefer portability.
-- Weekly team lunches and movie screenings.
+* Weekly team lunches and movie screenings.
-- Premium health insurance (which we wish you never need to claim)
+* Premium health insurance (which we wish you never need to claim)
-- Informal work environment with minimal heirarchy.
+* Informal work environment with minimal hierarchy.
-- Work retreats and recreational trips (this is the part where we go to a beach).
+* Work retreats and recreational trips (this is the part where we go to a beach).
-- Relocation support and guidance.
-- Anything else?
+* Anything else?
 Just ask.
 We might say no, but you have a no already if you don't ask.

-~We have open positions in New Delhi and look forward to hearing from you.~

-**We don't have any positions open at the moment.**
+### **Open Positions**

+* Senior Full Stack Developer
+* Senior 3d Artist/ Character designer/  Animator
+* Rust/Anchor/Solana Blockchain developer
+* Community Manager
+* Inbound Marketing Specialist
+* Partnerships sales and account manager